Last updated Friday 13th January 2017

 "If you are like me and were inspired by Swarb’s playing when learning the fiddle and never quite got around to cracking all those great tunes, this is the book for you.
 Brilliantly transcribed by Maartin Allcock, it is the ultimate fiddle tune reference, a must have!" - Ian Cutler (Feast Of Fiddles, Bully Wee Band)

-DUE BAIE:TWO BAYS - LISA STARNINI & MAART DUO ALBUM
+LISA STARNINI & MAART DUO ALBUM

 Some nice quotes I've had about it: